JuliusGaralevicius/DeployHelmAzureExample/README.md

 2022-09-09 Trying again
 1. Messing about with permissions in azure and trying different things.
 Feels like poking in the dark.
 2. Was a helm values issue, now having some trouble with readiness probes but i think i'm close.
 Sharing values between helm and deployment job feels sluggish.
+Do I need an override for app version in the job?